zzg890/vch-docs/docs/2d-visualization/controls/chart/custom-chart.md

 ![alt text](52.png)

-3. Insert a "custom chart" control on the WAGO SCADA screen.
+3. Insert a "custom chart" control on the desgner page.
 4. Set the action properties for the control and add a "load" action.

 ![alt text](53.png)